ZeroX-DG/blog/source/_posts/Browser-from-Scratch-HTML-parsing.md

 ## Tree-building

 The way the tree-building stage works is similar to the tokenize stage.
 It also switches between different states to create the DOM tree.
 What special about this stage is it have a stack of open elements to keep track of the parent-child relationship, similar to the [balance parentheses problem][13].

+Therefore, to build the DOM tree, the tree-building state machine will process the tokens emitted by the tokenizer one by one.
+If it encounters any script tag, it will pause the current work and let the JS engine does its job.
+After that, the tree-building process will continue until the EOF token is received.

 One thing to notice when implementing an HTML parser is the tree-building stage doesn't happen after the tokenize stage.
 As stated in the specification: